 |Alexander Maki, PhD Social Psychologist||

-Currently, I'm an interdisciplinary postdoctoral researcher with the Vanderbilt Institute for Energy and Environment and the Climate Change Research Network.
-My doctoral training was in social psychology, with an emphasis on quantitative methods, at the University of Minnesota.
+From 2015-2018, I was an interdisciplinary postdoctoral researcher with the Vanderbilt Institute for Energy and Environment and the Climate Change Research Network.
+I received my PhD in Social Psychology, with an emphasis in Quantitative Methods, from the University of Minnesota in 2015.